At a glance

 Here’s how and when kids learn to multiply:

 Most kids know how to use the common procedure for multiplying large numbers by the end of fifth grade.
-Some may need a little more time and practice to fully understand the concept.
-But if a child is really struggling, it’s a good time to take a closer look at why.
+Some need a little more time and practice to fully understand the concept.

 When kids usually learn division